October (Whitacre): Scoring and texture

 October requires a substantial amount of playing from each section of the band and has many tuttis, giving students practice in blending with other instruments and in matching the timbre across the ensemble.
 October switches frequently between thin and thick textures.
 The most usual pattern is for a small group of woodwinds to play, then the whole ensemble, and then a small group of woodwinds once more.
 This progression will create the serene and expressive mood that Whitacre aims for and will allow individuals, as well as the ensemble, to play with emotion.
+October includes no less than five potential climaxes, or moments when the full band is playing forte or louder.
+However, there is only one true climax of the piece which doesn't occur until rehearsal I, just moments from the end.